How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 Cannot Find Module or Its Type Declarations (TS2307)

-This error means TypeScript can't locate the module you're importing, or it found the module but there are no type definitions for it.
+TypeScript can't locate the module you're importing, or it found the code but there are no type definitions.

 import something from "some-library"; // Error: Cannot find module 'some-library'

-npm install -D @types/some-library - Create a declaration file if no types exist.
-Add a
+npm install -D @types/some-library - Create a declaration file if no types exist anywhere.
+Add

 declare module "some-library" {